MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-use-time-sheets.md

 5. Choose the **Post** action.
 6. To verify the posting, choose the **Ledger Entries** action.
 The **Resource Ledger Entries** page opens showing the result of posting the resource journal.

-## Post time sheet lines in a job journal
+## Post time sheet lines in a project journal

-After you have approved time sheet entries for a job, you can post them to the relevant job journal.
+After you have approved time sheet entries for a project, you can post them to the relevant project journal.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Job Journals**, and then choose the related link.
 2. Choose the **Suggest Lines from Time Sheets** action.
 3. On the **Suggest Job Jnl.
 Lines** page, fill in the fields as necessary. [!INCLUDE [tooltip-inline-tip_md](includes/tooltip-inline-tip_md.md)]
 4. Choose the **OK** button.
-Entries for usage are created in the job journal, where you can modify the information as needed.
+Entries for usage are created in the project journal, where you can modify the information as needed.

     > [!NOTE]
     > Information about the work type and whether the work is chargeable is copied from the time sheet line.
 If needed, you can reduce the quantity of hours and do a partial posting.
 If you reduce the quantity, the next time you choose the **Suggest Lines From Time Sheets** action, the line will contain the remaining quantity of hours.